 Surgery may be needed to remove polyps that cause long-term problems.
 Iron supplements help counteract blood loss.

-Persons with this condition should be monitored by a health care provider and be checked periodically for cancerous polyp changes.
+People with this condition should be monitored by a health care provider and checked regularly for cancerous polyp changes.

-There may be a significant risk of these polyps becoming cancerous.
-Some studies link PJS and cancers of the gastrointestinal tract, lung, breast, uterus, and ovaries.
+There may be a high risk for these polyps becoming cancerous.
+Some studies link PJS with cancers of the gastrointestinal tract, lung, breast, uterus, and ovaries.

 - Polyps that lead to cancer

 - A type of ovarian tumors called sex cord tumors

 Call for an appointment with your provider if you or your baby has symptoms of this condition.
 Severe abdominal pain may be a sign of an emergency condition such as intussusception.

 Genetic counseling is recommended if you are planning to have children and have a family history of this condition.